MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 To build and run the example:

-1. On the client machine where you run the example, download the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and its dependencies for JDBC Driver 9.1 and above, or [Microsoft Azure Active Directory Authentication Library (ADAL) for Java](https://github.com/AzureAD/azure-activedirectory-library-for-java) and its dependencies for driver versions before JDBC Driver 9.1, and include them in the Java build path
+1. On the client machine where you run the example, download the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and its dependencies for JDBC Driver 12.4 and above and include them in the Java build path.

 2. Locate the following lines of code and replace the server/database name with your server/database name.